-With the Master’s program Applied Cognitive Psychology, you will apply the most up-to-date knowledge of cognition to situations and solutions for problems that occur in daily life.
-Students will apply knowledge of human cognitive, sensory and motor systems in real-life situations.
+With the Master’s programme Applied Cognitive Psychology, you will apply the most up-to-date knowledge of cognition to situations and solutions for problems that occur in daily life.
+You will apply knowledge of human cognitive, sensory and motor systems in real-life situations.

 Learn to work in multidisciplinary teams

-Both our lecturers and students have very diverse backgrounds.
-During the study program, you will spend a lot of time learning to work in multi-disciplinary teams.
+Both our lecturers and our students have very diverse backgrounds.
+During the study programme, you will spend a lot of time learning to work in multi-disciplinary teams.
 Accurate and careful communication is vital to that process.

 Once you have completed the Master’s programme, you will be a true academic professional who can apply scientific knowledge in day-to-day practice, such as acting as an independent consultant on ergonomic problems.
 As a member of an interdisciplinary team, you will contribute to solving these problems together with designers, policy makers, technicians, computer scientists, and business experts.
 You can also advise on the sensory aspects of marketing communications.
 As a person with a Master’s degree, you will also have developed excellent verbal and written communication skills to communicate with all sorts of audiences.

 This Master’s programme prepares you for a university-level job.
 You can pursue an academic or professional career after completing your degree.